JonaVDM/scoober-sync/README.md

 in your env variables.

 You will also need a google api app with the calendar api enabled.
-Place the `credentials.json` file in the working directory.
-Or whatever you have set in the environment variable `DATA`.
+Place the `credentials.json` file in the working directory/config.
+Or whatever you have set in the environment variable `SCOOBER_CONFIG`.